American Swing

 Follow these step-by-step instructions to perform American Swing with proper form and technique.

-Stand with your feet shoulder-width apart, holding a kettlebell or dumbbell in both hands in front of you.
+Stand with your feet slightly wider than shoulder-width apart, with a kettlebell on the floor a few inches in front of you.

-Hinge at your hips and bend your knees slightly, swinging the weight between your legs while keeping your back straight and core tight.
+Hinge at your hips and bend your knees slightly to grasp the kettlebell with both hands, keeping your back straight.

 Secondary Muscles